Visualisations

 Audio

-What it sounds like: The Coherence Corridor as a continuous tone sweep; the Binary Tower as 64 discrete steps with landmark glows; the half-diminished seventh chord 5:6:7:9 containing the corridor as the 9/7 interval.
+What it sounds like: The corridor as a continuous tone sweep from 1/φ to KAUD; the tower as 64 discrete steps with landmark glows; the half-diminished seventh 5:6:7:9 holding the corridor as the 9/7 interval.

 Chladni Staircase